CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

   0.19 │    └──jne    398                                                  ▒
 ```

 Our compiler vectorized the code for us!
 In our previous benchmarks, the compiler could not vectorize the code because all the booleans were packed in a bit-vector.
 Each bit therefore has to be extracted using shift and `and` operations.
-When we're using integers, we don't have this problem, and the compiler can extrace multiple integers that we're using to store booleans using a vector memory operation like `vmovdqu`.
+When we're using integers, we don't have this problem, and the compiler can extract multiple integers that we're using to store booleans using a vector memory operation like `vmovdqu`.

 However, we didn't quite make and apples-to-apples comparison.
-It's not a surprising conclusion exploiting data parallelism can speed up an application.
+It's not a surprising conclusion that exploiting data parallelism can speed up an application.
 However, the compiler may not want to be able to vectorize this operation for some reason (like aliasing) in a real application.
 Let's take a step back and and re-run the test with vectorization disabled.
 All we need to do is add the `-fno-tree-vectorize` to our compiler flags.

 Here were the results.